onishrimp/shrimpy_bot/README.md

 - If you find any bugs, please report these in form of an issue

 ### Last things last
-- The bot is completely written in German, so if you want to use your own language, you've to change the strings
+- The bot is completely written in English, so if you want to use your own language, you will have to change the strings
 - Please credit my anywhere if you use this bot